PR, Communication and Marketing

 “I have learned that team work is invaluable.
 So much more can be accomplished when working with others.
 Working with the other committee members it was possible to organise events and keep the club running smoothly as each member contributed and brought their own skills to the mix.”

-The aim of this programme is to help primary school students develop personally by building their self esteem, confidence, communication skills and social behaviour through team games and sport activities in addition to their educational attainment, especially improvement in numeric and literacy skills.
-The volunteers will help the students with their homework for the first hour and when this is complete, they are rewarded with an hour of exciting sports and fun team building games.
+The aim of this programme is to help primary school students develop personally by building their self-esteem, confidence, communication skills and social behaviour through team games and sport activities in addition to their educational attainment, especially improvement in numeric and literacy skills.
+The volunteers will help the students with their homework for the first hour and when this is complete, they are rewarded with an hour of exciting sports and fun team-building games.

 This EXPLORE project created a pilot model for outreach activity in cellular biology and biotechnology for primary school children in 4th-6th class who often have a limited understanding of biological science and lack role models of real people with careers in science.
-Designed and delivered by 1st, 2nd and 4th year NUI Galway biotechnology and biomedical students, the initiative stimulated civic engagement among students towards schools.
+Designed and delivered by 1st, 2nd and 4th year University of Galway biotechnology and biomedical students, the initiative stimulated civic engagement among students towards schools.

 Fiona Cronin: Cell EXPLORERS Demonstrator and Leader

 "The Little Cells school visits are a great benefit to local schools and the university too as it brings them together.
 It brings science into the classroom and encourages schools to make science a part of learning.
 Both students and the teachers really enjoyed the visits and it gives them a chance work with people from the university.
 The fantastic DNA workshop and all of the science fair is a great way to make science accessible for all the family and to encourage it amongst both parents and children both of whom really looked to enjoy it on the day!"

 Please visit ALIVE in Aras na Mac Leinn

 StudentVolunteer.ie enables students to have the opportunity to: enrich your personal development and employability skills, have a fun experience, meet new people, and give back to your community.
 Sign up now.Register Now